mpilab-uw/mpilab/content/home/sales.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear.

-title = "What do we do"
-subtitle = ""
+title = "Industrial Research: How we can help?" subtitle = ""

 # Showcase personal skills or business features.